Salman Khan: Tweets on Yakub Memon

-On 25 July 2015, Khan made a number of tweets from his Twitter account in support of the 1993 Bombay bombings accused Yakub Memon.
+On 25 July 2015, Khan made a number of tweets from his Twitter account in support of the 1993 Bombay bombings, accused Yakub Memon.
 Memon was scheduled to be executed, before which Khan made his tweets.
 Khan said that Yakub's brother, Tiger Memon should be hanged instead.
 He also asked the Prime Minister of Pakistan, Nawaz Sharif to confirm "whether the mob boss is in his country."
-The tweets sparked protests outside his house where police had to be deployed and was criticised in the social media and by his father, Salim Khan.
+The tweets sparked protests outside his house where police had to be deployed and were criticised in the social media and by his father, Salim Khan.
 Following these incidents, Khan withdrew his tweets and apologised.